 e. a request by the Bank to communicate with it within 30 days from the letter date for either the settlement of arrears or submission of financial information within a reasonable time period for reassessment of the borrower’s financial situation in order to develop, if feasible, a restructuring plan tailored to the borrower’s circumstances.

-The Bank must write to the borrower and the borrower’s guarantors, if any, again, in the form of a warning letter setting out, among other things, the following:
+When arrears of any of the credit facilities have reached 90 days and no workout arrangement is made or is in progress, the Bank must write to the borrower and the borrower’s guarantors, if any, again, in the form of a warning letter setting out, among other things, the following:

 a. all the information and actions included in the letter of mid arrears (60 days in arrears);

 b. inform the borrower that if he/she does not act in accordance with this letter within 30 days from the letter date, the borrower will be classified as “non-cooperative”;